Self-affirmation: Buffering against stress

 In one study investigating the effects of self-affirmation on stress response, undergraduate participants completed the Trier social stress test, a standardized laboratory paradigm used to induce stress in participants.
 In the Trier Social Stress task, participants are asked to give a short speech in front of a panel of judges who do not give any comments or positive feedback to the participant.
 Following the speech, participants must complete a mental arithmetic task, in which they count backwards from 2,083 in increments of 13 while being told by the judges to go faster.
 Prior to completing the Trier Social Stress Task, half of the participants completed a variation of values list self-affirmation task.
 Participants who completed the values list had significantly lower stress response than individuals in the control condition, as indicated by a lower cortisol response in affirmed participants compared to participants who did not complete the self-affirmation condition.

 In a different experiment, undergraduate students completed difficult problem solving puzzles in the presence of an evaluator.
 Participants also reported how much chronic stress they endured over the past month.
 Prior to completing the problem-solving puzzles half of the participants completed a values essay self-affirmation task.
 For the individuals who did not complete the self-affirmation task, low-stress participants performed significantly better than high-stress participants.
 For individuals in the self-affirmation condition, high-stress individuals performed equally as well as low-stress individuals.
 Findings suggest that self-affirmation buffered against the negative effects of stress on problem-solving performance.

 For another experiment, undergraduates were recruited to participate in a research study two weeks prior to completing a mid-term exam.
-All participants collected urine samples for 24 hours two weeks prior to their midterm (baseline) as well as for the 24 hours prior to their midterm examination so levels their catecholamine levels could be measured.
+All participants collected urine samples for 24 hours two weeks prior to their midterm (baseline) as well as for the 24 hours prior to their midterm examination so their catecholamine levels could be measured.
 Catecholamine levels are thought to be high when individuals are experiencing higher stress.
 Half of participants completed two values essays in the two weeks leading up to their midterm examination.
 Participants who did not complete the self-affirmation condition demonstrated increased catecholamine response from baseline to their midterm exam.
 However, participants who completed the two values essays did not show an increase in catecholamine levels from baseline to their midterm.

 Preliminary research results suggest that self-affirmation can protect against the negative consequences of stress.
 More research is needed to understand how self-affirmations decrease stress responses.